 2.30 PM: Have Lunch at De Graslei

-Once you get to Ghent, make your way to “De Graslei” for lunch.
-I ate lunch after getting to Ghent as I didn’t want to rush to get the train, and I recommend you do the same.
+Once you get to Ghent, I recommend going to “De Graslei” for lunch.
+I had lunch after getting here from Bruges as I didn’t want to rush to get the train, and I recommend you do the same.

-Here, tradition meets taste with dishes like croquettes and Flemish stew, each a testament to Belgian culinary finesse.
+Here, tradition meets taste with dishes like croquettes and Flemish stew, which are both staples of Belgian cuisine.

-If you can, call beforehand to book a table next to the window, where you can take all the beauty of Ghent, with its historic buildings reflecting off the water’s surface.
+If you can, call beforehand to book a table next to the window, where the best views are, and you’ll have your first taste of Ghent and its historic buildings right by the table!

 3.30 PM: Pass by Graffiti Street

-While you can easily spend a while looking at all the street art and details, I suggest staying only about 15 minutes, which is enough for a few photos and see the most impressive graffiti.
+While you can easily spend a while looking at all the street art and details, I suggest staying only about 15 minutes, which is enough for a few photos and seeing the most impressive street art.

 3.45 PM: Explore the Gravensteen Castle

-Located only 5 minutes by foot from Graffiti Street, Gravensteen Castle is an imposing stone fortress that stands as a monument to Ghent’s medieval might.
+Located only 5 minutes by foot from Graffiti Street, Gravensteen Castle is arguably the most impressive places in Belgium.
+It’s an imposing stone fortress that is as medieval as it gets.

 The Gravensteen Castle opens daily from 10.00 AM to 6.00 PM so you have plenty of time to visit.
 The entrance fee is currently 13 euros per person, which includes an audio guide, and it’s worth every penny.